 The name homemaker brings up all sorts of thoughts and but here’s a little secret – we are all homemakers whether we create a home environment for a family unit, or practice self-care to nurture our bodies which is the “home” we all dwell in.

-After two breast cancer diagnosis, Mary is passionate about encouraging everyone not to wait until they have a health crisis to UNLEASH and take care of themselves.
+After two breast cancer diagnoses, Mary is passionate about encouraging everyone not to wait until they have a health crisis to UNLEASH and take care of themselves.

 You too can create your own happily ever after.